 Top Bridge Regional Trail

-This 5km trail connects Rathtrevor Beach Provincial Park (which is NOT an off-leash area) with the suspension bridge spanning the Englishman River.
+This trail system connects Top Bridge Regional Park with the Englishman River Regional Park.
+The beautiful suspension bridge spans the Englishman River.

 There are several entrances to this trail.
-This includes, Rathtrevor Beach Provincial Park; Industrial Way and Tuan Rd (one block inland from Hwy 19A); or, at Top Bridge (end of Chattell Rd near the truck scales).
+These include Rathtrevor Beach Provincial Park, Industrial Way and Tuan Rd (one block inland from Hwy 19A), and Top Bridge (end of Chattell Rd near the truck scales).
 Alternatively, go to the end of Allsbrook Rd (off Bellevue Rd, off Hwy 4A).

 Mount Arrowsmith Massif Regional Park